David G. LeitchDownload Biography

 David G. Leitch | Global General Counsel

-David G. Leitch is global general counsel for Bank of America, responsible for overseeing the company’s legal functions and its relationships with regulatory and law enforcement authorities around the world.
-Based in Charlotte, he is a member of the executive management team.
+David G. Leitch is global general counsel for Bank of America, responsible for overseeing the company’s legal functions around the world.
+Based in Charlotte, he is a member of the bank’s executive management team.